 All posts are for two years, unless specified.
 Members can elect to serve a longer term if they wish.
 NSC members should have at least one year’s recovery (unless specified) and a good working knowledge of the 12 Steps and Traditions.
 All committee members will be expected to attend three NSC meetings and the AGM each year.
-Reasonable expenses are paid to cover travel to these four meetings.
-Between meetings, communication is usually by email or phone.
+Reasonable expenses are paid to cover travel to these four meetings when they are held in person.
+Between meetings, communication is usually by email, WhatsApp or phone.

 Has overall responsibility of CoDA UK in keeping with the Traditions; liaises with Vice Chair and Secretary to determine Agenda; acts as guardian of CoDA Constitution; facilitates discussion amongst meeting members and proposes voting issues; casts deciding vote if there should be a tie vote; cheque signatory; keeps abreast of all issues and matters affecting CoDA in the UK; available for contact with NSC members to discuss ongoing CoDA issues.